Domestic Abuse Solicitors

-- Physical abuse – punching, hitting, throwing, kicking, etc.
+- Physical abuse – for example, punching, hitting, throwing or kicking.

-- Emotional/mental abuse – controlling and coercive behaviour, causing you to feel scared, threatening behaviour
+- Emotional/mental abuse – for example, controlling and coercive behaviour, causing you to feel scared or threatening behaviour.

-- Verbal abuse – name calling, shouting, etc.
+- Verbal abuse – for example, name calling or shouting.

-- Financial abuse – not allowing you to access money
+- Financial abuse – for example, not allowing you to access money.

 How our domestic abuse solicitors can help